 The figure above describes the four phases of the MBBS/MGHD program.
 Clinical work will gradually increase throughout the program.
 In the final two years of the MBBS/MGHD, students will complete advanced clinical and leadership training and enter one-year Ministry of Health-designated internships.

-UGHE’s faculty of local and international implementation experts will deliver world-class instruction that explores the social and systemic forces causing inequities and inefficiencies in health care delivery, preparing students to address some of the most challenging issues in global health.
+UGHE’s faculty of local and international implementation experts deliver world-class instruction that explores the social and systemic forces causing inequities and inefficiencies in health care delivery, preparing students to address some of the most challenging issues in global health.
 From the first week of instruction, students will be immersed in a rural health care system where they will learn from and work with nurses, community health workers, physicians, social workers, and patients and their families.
 Students will benefit from an interactive education, with small class sizes in flexible, multi-use spaces that can be configured for unique learning experiences, increasing knowledge transfer, and encouraging collaboration.
 From the community to the classroom, students will have access to educational resources – including new technologies and diverse faculty – that enhance their global health delivery training.
 Learn more about UGHE’s campus.

-Applications for the inaugural class will open in September 2018.
+The first class of the MBBS/MGHD program will matriculate in July 2019.
+Applications for the inaugural class will open September 14, 2018.
 To apply for the MBBS/MGHD program, candidates will be asked to complete an online application and submit supplemental materials.
 Select applicants who advance in the process will be invited to sit for an entrance exam which includes English comprehension, math, and science assessments.
-Group and individual interviews will be held as the final round of the admission process.
+Interviews will be held as the final round of the admissions process.

 For more information on UGHE’s MBBS/MGHD program, please contact email@example.com.